Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: General tools for the jump ensemble method

 Here we prove Proposition~\ref{p.wienerpromotion}.
-Recall that, conditionally on $\mc{F}$, the jump ensemble $J$ has the law of $\wien$ given $\test_{12}(\wien) = 1$.
-We begin by providing an explicit condition on $\wien$ that ensures that these two tests are passed.
+Recall that, conditionally on $\mc{F}$, the strong jump ensemble $\strongjump$ has the law of $\wien$ given $\test_{123}(\wien) = 1$.
+We begin by providing an explicit condition on $\wien$ that ensures that the three concerned tests are passed.
 Define the {\em flying leap} event

 Here, $D$ denotes the box $[2k-1,2k] \times \cdots \times [3,4] \times [1,2]$ and $3\eln^2 \cdot D$ the dilation by a factor of $3\eln^2$.
 We first check the inclusion